 I told my climbing mates that I was through, I’d had enough.
 I’d wait for them at the bottom.

 For ten minutes, they tried to talk me around.

-And to this day, I don’t know what possessed me, but I finally agreed to keep going.
+And they succeeded.
+To this day, I don’t know what possessed me, but I finally agreed to keep going.

-When your brain is yelling at you that you don’t have anything left in the tank, that this is cruel inhumane punishment, it’s lying.
+When your brain is yelling at you that you don’t have anything left in the tank . . . .
+It’s lying.